Seattle Indian Health Board - Seattle Washington

 Seattle Indian Health Board - Seattle, WA

-Seattle Indian Health Board is treatment facility located at 611 12th Avenue South in the 98144 zip code in Seattle, WA that offers medication-assisted substance use treatment.
-It accepts adult women, veterans and transitional age young adults into its treatment program.
+Seattle Indian Health Board is treatment center located at 611 12th Avenue South in the 98144 zip code in Seattle, WA that offers medication-assisted substance use treatment.
+It accepts adult women, transitional age young adults and adult men into its treatment service.
 Seattle Indian Health Board provides buprenorphine maintenance, relapse prevention from naltrexone and naltrexone administration to adults and young adults.
-Some of the treatment approaches used by Seattle Indian Health Board consist of substance use counseling, cognitive behavioral therapy and brief intervention.
+Some of the treatment approaches used by Seattle Indian Health Board consist of relapse prevention, 12-step facilitation and dialectical behavior therapy.

 Address: 611 12th Avenue South, Seattle, WA 98144